rtodinova/python-projects/README.md

 ![Screenshot of the map](https://i.imgur.com/u5NxskS.png)

 3. Website Blocker - blocking given websites for a specific time of the day (for example - blocking facebook for the working hours).
-The application contains of two python files - one for Windows users with .pyw extension and one for Mac and Linux users.
+The application consists of two python files - one for Windows users with .pyw extension and one for Mac and Linux users.
 How to schedule the Website Blocker?

 For Windows users: